lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 raising you profile as a researcher.

 Open science practice is also a valuable and transferable skill.
-Good data management and reproducible research might not always be skilled that are appreciated in academia, but in many other fields (for example anything related to data science), they are absolutely essential.
-Science policy is also a very interesting career choice for many STEM graduates, and with the growing importance of open science, these skills would be an important addition to your CV.
+Good data management and reproducible research might not always be skilles that are appreciated in academia, but in many other fields (for example anything related to data science), they are absolutely essential.
+Science policy is also a very desirable career choice for many STEM graduates, and with the growing importance of open science, these skills would be an important addition to your CV.